chrisbh4/SnkrMrkt/README.md

 ## Features
-- User Sign Up/Login with email and password ( Demo account provided )
+- User Sign up/Login with email and password (Demo account provided)
 - Non-Users and Users can view all listed shoes and reviews
-- Users can create, edit, and delete a shoe listings
+- Users can create, edit, and delete a shoe listing
-- Users can create, edit, and delete a shoe reviews
+- Users can create, edit, and delete a shoe's review
 - Users can create, edit, and delete a shoe from the shopping cart
+- Users can create, edit, and delete page filters
 - Users can create a purchase order and view order history

 ### Technologies: